felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 Reluctantly, I shelved  the handbook both physically and digitally, feeling ashamed and defeated.
 I felt even more like an impostor: the fact I couldn't get through the *DevOps Handbook* proved it.
-I was a fake DevOps.
+I became fixated on the notion that I was a fake DevOps.

 This pattern of excitement for learning leading  to bitter disillusionment was, as you might have guessed, not limited to the